Squad Mission Support System: History

 In February 2013, the SMSS performed a successful demonstration while being controlled by satellite 200 mi from its operator.
 The vehicle had an adjustable-height mast with a Gyrocam 9M, acquiring on-the-move, high-resolution electro-optical and thermal video.
-Movement and sensor functions were controlled from a remote station via tele-operation.
+Movement and sensor functions were controlled from a remote station via teleoperation.
 In a simulated mission, the operator provided a pre-planned route and SMSS autonomy allowed navigation with minimal operator intervention, while other autonomous functions, such as follow-me, go-to-point and retro-traverse, were also demonstrated.
 The demonstration proved that the combination of autonomy, vehicle mobility, surveillance sensors, and satellite communications can provide a means of battlefield situational awareness without human intervention.

 From 7-10 October 2013, the SMSS took part in testing, along with other systems, at Fort Benning, Georgia as part of the U.S. Army's Squad Multipurpose Equipment Transport (S-MET) program.
 The program objective is to find an unmanned robotic platform to transport soldier equipment and charge batteries for their electronic gear.
 Requirements for the vehicle are to carry 1,000 lb of gear, equal to the amount a nine-man infantry squad would need on a 72-hour mission.
 Cubic volume is seen as more of a problem for load-carrying unmanned vehicles, as their center of gravity changes when more gear has to be stacked.
 It has to travel 4 km/h for eight-hour marches and speed up in bursts of up to 38 km/h for 200 meters.
 The proposed S-MET vehicle needs to traverse forward and backward on slopes of up to 30 percent and descending on slopes of 60 percent.
 Moving on rough terrain was a challenge for the four SMSS vehicles deployed to Afghanistan in 2012; they could not discern between soldiers and obstacles like trees, so they mostly traveled on roads instead of complex terrain.
 The SMSS was not selected to continue S-MET trials.

 On 7 August 2014, the SMSS was used in an exercise at Fort Benning to combine the abilities of both an unmanned ground vehicle and unmanned aerial vehicle.
 It involved the SMSS and an unmanned K-MAX helicopter, both Lockheed Martin systems, operating in a simulated area deemed too risky for human presence.
 The K-MAX autonomously transported the SMSS by sling load into the area and set it down over an intended point, releasing it upon command from a remote operator.
-The K-MAX returned to base, then the SMSS used autonomous operation and limited tele-operation from a remote site to move around the area.
+The K-MAX returned to base, then the SMSS used autonomous operation and limited teleoperation from a remote site to move around the area.
 Once deployed, the vehicle used a mast-mounted Gyrocam electro-optical sensor and satellite communications (SATCOM) terminal with a data-link for area surveillance.
 The exercise was intended to demonstrate that large UAVs and UGVs could operate alongside each other by themselves and beyond line-of-sight to perform missions to keep personnel out of harm's way.